Complex semisimple quantum groups and representation theory: Introduction

-Let us now explain how this text is organized.
-In chapter \ref{chhopf} we review the theory of Hopf algebras and multiplier Hopf algebras.
-While the basics of Hopf algebras can be found in numerous textbooks, the non-unital version of the concept of a Hopf algebra is not as widely known.
-These so-called multiplier Hopf algebras provide a natural setting for the study of some aspects of quantized enveloping algebras in the non-root of unity case, like the universal $ R $-matrix.
-Moreover, they can be used to study the link between the algebraic and analytic theory of quantum groups.
-Chapter \ref{chuqg} contains a detailed exposition of the basic theory of quantized universal enveloping algebras.
+In Chapter \ref{chhopf} we review the theory of Hopf algebras and multiplier Hopf algebras.
+While the basics of Hopf algebras can be found in numerous textbooks, the non-unital version, developed by Van Daele \cite{vDmult}, \cite{vDadvances} under the name of multiplier Hopf algebras, is not as widely known.
+Multiplier Hopf algebras provide a natural setting for the study of some aspects of quantized enveloping algebras, like the universal $ R $-matrix.
+Moreover, they are a very useful tool for studying the link between the algebraic and analytic theory of quantum groups \cite{KvD}.
+Since only a limited amount of the general theory of multiplier Hopf algebras is needed for our purposes, we refer to the original sources for most of the proofs.

+Chapter \ref{chuqg} contains an exposition of the basic theory of quantized universal enveloping algebras.
 Most of the material is standard, but we have made an effort to establish uniform conventions and notation.
 We work throughout with what is often called the \emph{simply connected} version of $ U_q(\mathfrak{g}) $.
+This is crucial for some of the more advanced parts of the theory, notably in connection with the $l$-functionals.
+Our discussion of the braid group action on $ U_q(\mathfrak{g}) $ and its modules is significantly more detailed than what can be found in the standard textbooks.
+We have also tried to simplify and streamline various arguments in the literature, in particular we avoid some delicate filtration arguments in \cite{Josephbook} in the proof of Noetherianity of the locally finite part of $ U_q(\mathfrak{g}) $.

-This is crucial for some of the more advanced parts of the theory.
-In chapter \ref{chcomplexqg} we introduce our main object of study, namely complex semisimple quantum groups.
-These quantum groups can be viewed as quantizations of complex semisimple Lie groups viewed as \emph{real} groups.
-As already indicated above, they are obtained by applying the quantum double construction to compact semisimple quantum groups.
+In Chapter \ref{chcomplexqg} we introduce our main object of study, namely complex semisimple quantum groups.
+These quantum groups can be viewed as quantizations of complex semisimple Lie groups considered as \emph{real} groups.
+As indicated above, they are obtained by applying the quantum double construction to compact semisimple quantum groups.
+We discuss the structure of complex quantum groups as locally compact quantum groups, including a description of their Haar weights and dual Haar weights.

 The remaining two chapters are devoted to representation theory.
-Chapter \ref{chcato} contains a discussion of basic aspects of category $ \O $ for quantized universal enveloping algebras.
-It is a folklore result that the theory is parallel to the one for classical universal enveloping algebras as long as one stays away from roots of unity, but some new features arise in the quantum situation.
-The final chapter \ref{chreptheory} covers some key results on representations of complex semisimple quantum groups and their associated Harish-Chandra modules.
+Chapter \ref{chcato} contains a discussion of category $ \O $ for quantized universal enveloping algebras.
+This is parallel to the theory for classical universal enveloping algebras, but some peculiar new features arise in the quantum situation due to the periodicity in the space of purely imaginary weights.